7 Immunity-Supporting Smoothie Ingredients You’ll Love This Fall

 How to use it: Wright takes a quarter-inch of peeled fresh ginger and grates it directly into the blender.
 Try this recipe.

 The Superfood: Elderberry

 The delicate dark purple berry comes from the Sambucus tree and can usually be found at farmer’s markets.
 “Studies have shown that it has strong antioxidant and antiviral properties,” says Wright.
 One study on flu patients published by the Journal of Integrated Medical Research showed that elderberry extract shortened symptoms by an average of four days.

 How to use it: Wright suggests blending organic elderberry juice or syrup with other berries, grapefruit, and Orgain Organic Protein and Greens Powder.

 A cup of beets provides 37% of your daily value of folate, which helps create and repair DNA and plays an essential role in the immune system’s healthy balance, says Wright.

 How to use it: Add cooked beets or juice with a mix of spinach and fruit.
 Try this recipe.

 This vibrant saffron-colored spice contains curcumin, a polyphenol compound with potent anti-inflammatory and antioxidant effects.
 “It also has prebiotic-like properties which enable it to positively influence gut microbiota, supporting the gut-immune connection,” says Wright.

 How to use it: If you can find fresh turmeric root, grate a quarter teaspoon into your blender.
-Whether it’s fresh or powdered, consider adding a pinch of pepper to help your body utilize curcumin more efficiently, adds Wright.
+Whether it’s fresh or powdered, always add a pinch of pepper to help your body use it by 1,000 times, adds Wright.
 Make this recipe.